Anon-tokyo123/Greater-Bay-Area-Travel-Choice-Recommender/README.md

 ## The Business Problem
 Transportation hubs need to predict commuter choices to optimize network capacity.
 This API uses a Discrete Choice Model (L1 Logistic Regression) trained on real-world Greater Bay Area survey data to predict whether a commuter will choose Bus/MTR, High-Speed Rail, Taxi, Private Car, or eVTOL.
 All data processed through the API remains strictly confidential.

-*(Note: Data for long-distance work-related travel is currently limited and excluded from predictions).*

 ## How It Works
 The model calculates the **Value of Travel Time Savings (VTTS)** and dynamically adjusts predictions based on: